 “The Senior School has given me numerous opportunities that have allowed me to grow and develop.
 The dual pathway means that we can choose a qualification that best suits our character and learning style.
 We are given so much support from teachers and other staff to allow us to succeed but also the space to become independent young women as we transition into the world.” – Estelle Macadre, 2017 Junior Sports Prefect

 “QMC has been a great school for our girls.
 The learning and time management skills they have gained have prepared them well for their future.
-Ashleigh is in her first year at University in Australia and has found the transition to the different learning style quite natural.
 During their time in the Senior School both Ashleigh and Madeline raced go-karts in Australia as well as New Zealand.
-The school was very supportive in helping them to cope with the workload of NCEA and a demanding racing schedule.” – Andrea Stewart, Senior School Parent
+The school was very supportive in helping them to cope with the workload of NCEA and a demanding racing schedule.” – Andrea Stewart, former Senior School Parent

-“I started at Queen Margaret College this year, for Year 12.
-Even though I have only been here for a short time, I can easily say that I love it at QMC and could not feel more welcome.
-I am doing the IB Diploma Programme because it opens your world to a new and different way of learning.
-All my teachers are fantastic and invested in my learning outcome.” – Ayesha Burnett, Current Year 13 Student
+“I started at Queen Margaret College in Year 12.
+Even though I was only here for a short time, I can easily say that I love it at QMC and could not feel more welcome.
+I did the IB Diploma Programme because it opens your world to a new and different way of learning.
+All my teachers are fantastic and invested in my learning outcome.” – Ayesha Burnett, 2018 Year 13 Student